 Because of the additional time required for this "extra step," when you are praying with others your prayer companion should companion you to this point and then let you complete the prayer on your own from this point on.
 Sometimes you may plan for this extra time before your prayer group begins, or sometimes it is only during the prayer that you discover that you wish to take this extra time.
-If you have not made prior arrangements, simply tell your prayer companion that you will be taking extra time in this RESTING IN GOD movement, that you will complete the prayer on your own, (and when praying with two other people, that he or she should continue with the prayer with the other person.)
-When praying with one other person, the person who desires to take the extra time should pray second so that the first person (who has already prayed) can rejoin the larger group while the other person continues on their own.
-When three people are companioning each other, those who wish to take the additional time should be companioned first.
-For example, in a group of three where persons A and B wish to take the additional time and person C does not: A companions (\rightarrow) B with B completing the prayer on his/her own, C \rightarrow A with A completing the prayer on his/her own, and B \rightarrow C. In this case the pair who will next be praying may move away some distance (for example if you are all in a church nave) in order that their Companioned Prayer dialog is less intrusive to the person who is spending more quiet time in RESTING IN GOD.
+If you have not made prior arrangements, simply tell your prayer companion that you will be taking extra time in this RESTING IN GOD movement, that you will complete the prayer on your own, and (in a prayer group of three) that he or she should continue with the prayer with the other person.
+In a prayer group of two formed out of a larger Companioned Prayer group, the person who desires to take the extra time should pray second so that the first person (who has already prayed) can rejoin the larger group while the other person continues on their own.
+In a prayer group of three where persons A and B wish to take the additional time and person C does not: A companions ( $\rightarrow$ ) B with B completing the prayer on his/her own, C $\rightarrow$ A with A completing the prayer on his/her own, and B $\rightarrow$ C. In this case the pair who will next be praying may move away some distance (for example if you are all in a church sanctuary) in order that their Companioned Prayer dialog is less intrusive on the person who is spending more quiet time in RESTING IN GOD.